skyvers/skyve-dev-guide/_pages/appendix.md

 Option | Values | Description
 -------|--------|----------
-*jta* | *true*/*false* | this should be *true* for Skyve applications - refer to http://www.mastertheboss.com/jboss-server/jboss-datasource/demystifying-datasource-jta-and-xa-settings-on-jboss-wildfly
+*jta* | *true*/*false* | this should be *false* for Skyve applications unless you are using ccm (see below) - refer to http://www.mastertheboss.com/jboss-server/jboss-datasource/demystifying-datasource-jta-and-xa-settings-on-jboss-wildfly
 *use-ccm* |  *true*/*false* | Essentially this will log leaked connections - "The Cached Connection Manager is used for debugging data source connections and supporting lazy enlistment of a data source connection in a transaction, tracking whether they are used and released properly by the application.
 At the cost of some overhead, it can provide tracing of the usage, and make sure that connections from a data source are not leaked by your application.
 Although that seems like an advantage, in some instances it's considered an anti-pattern and so to be avoided." (from <a href="https://access.redhat.com/documentation/en-us/jboss_enterprise_application_platform/5/html/performance_tuning_guide/chap-performance_tuning_guide-servlet_container#sect-Performance_Tuning_Guide-Servlet_Container-Cached_Connection_Manager">JBoss AS 5 Administration Guide</a>).

 Additional information is available from a number of sources, for example <a href="https://developer.jboss.org/wiki/ConfigDataSources">for example</a>.